 The down and dirty on me - Loyal, Witty, and Healthy.

-Planning my next trip abroad.
-I'd really like to make it back to Morocco again, but then went onto REI's travel section and saw where one could go to Peru and do trail repair work on the trail to Machu Picchu-- how cool is that?
+Planning any trip abroad; I'd really like to make it back to Morocco again, but then went onto REI's travel section and saw where one could go to Peru and do trail repair work on the trail to Machu Picchu-- how cool is that?
 Then again so would hanging out in Buenos Aires.
+I've been to NYC once and frankly, I could go back again in a heartbeat.

 Not that anything above is sexy, but this definitely needs to be on the not-sexy list, I'm the best dish washer I know.